Current Co-Chair: Michael Dixon (He/him/his)

 Scholarship & Resources Coordinator: Annette Girion (She/her/hers)

-Daniella is a second-year graduate student pursuing a Master of Education in Student Personnel in Higher Education from the University of Florida, where she works as a Graduate Hall Director in the “International House” living learning community.
-She joined MRN in 2017 at her first Convention and is now serving as publications coordinator.
+Daniella is a second-year graduate student pursuing a Master of Education in Student Personnel in Higher Education from the University of Florida.
+She serves as a Graduate Hall Director in the “International House” living learning community.
+She joined MRN in 2017 at her first Convention, fell in love, and is now serving as publications coordinator.

 Daniella’s work focuses on supporting students with disabilities and she plans to pursue a future as an occupational therapist.